julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

 (or polars if you choose to use it instead of pandas)

+If you don't have the connector run the follow command

+pip install mysql-connector-python

 Step 2: Connect to MySQL Database

 Use SQLAlchemy to connect to your MySQL database and fetch the data you want to transform.
 Replace the placeholders in the code below with your actual database connection details: